apache/airflow/docs/helm-chart/keda.rst

 `KEDA <https://github.com/kedacore/keda>`__ is a custom controller that allows users to create custom bindings to the Kubernetes `Horizontal Pod Autoscaler <https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/>`__.
-We have built a scalers that allows users to create scalers based on PostgreSQL queries and shared it with the community.
+We have built scalers that allows users to create scalers based on PostgreSQL queries and shared it with the community.
 This enables us to scale the number of airflow workers deployed on Kubernetes by this chart depending on the number of task that are ``queued`` or ``running``.